AnuwatThisuka/react-vite-ui/README.md

 - **ESLint** - A pluggable linting utility for JavaScript and TypeScript.
 - **PostCSS** - A tool for transforming CSS with JavaScript.
 - **Autoprefixer** - A PostCSS plugin to parse CSS and add vendor prefixes.
+- **React Router DOM** - A routing library for React.
-- **shadcn/ui** - Beautifully designed components that you can copy and paste into your apps.
+- **Shadcn/ui** - Beautifully designed components that you can copy and paste into your apps.

 ## ⚙️ Prerequisites

 Make sure you have the following installed on your development machine:

 - Node.js (version 16 or above)
-- pnpm (package manager)
+- yarn (package manager)

 ## 🚀 Getting Started